Kernicterus/deepface/README.md

 # DeepFace Video Analysis

 This project is a video analysis tool that uses deep learning to detect and analyze faces in videos.
-It provides a user-friendly interface for processing videos and extracting face data.
+It provides a basic user-friendly interface for processing videos and extracting face data.

 ## Features